Different Types of Longboards Explained

 7 Different Types of Longboards

-If you enjoy riding down steep hills or roads less travelled to avoid getting hit by a car, then the downhill board is perfect for you.
+If you enjoy riding down steep hills or roads less travelled to avoid cars, then the downhill board is perfect for you.
 With quality downhill longboards, the issue of speed wobbling is eliminated as the well-defined rear and front of the board will allow you to move either downhill or in a straight direction quickly.

 The Pintail Longboard is constructed with a sharp nose and tail and a broader base center.
 Because of the pointed nose and rear of the pintail board, it is the best option for directional riding as it helps longboarders stay balanced while riding.
 With this type of board, the sharp taper improves the turning radius thereby allowing you to make sharp turns more easily.
 To reduce the risk of wheel bite, the pintail board also comes with carved out wheels.
 This feature makes this type of board perfect for taking sharp turns and directional riding.